The Rosenblatt Family and Iron and Steel In Utah

 - Structural Steel and Foundry Co.
 (1925-1957)

-(Columbia Steel Corp. opened its pig iron plant at Ironton, Utah, south of Provo, in 1923.
-The pig iron was shipped to existing steel plants in Pittsburg, California, and Portand, Oregon.)
+(For reference, in 1923 Columbia Steel Corp. opened its pig iron plant at Ironton, Utah, south of Provo.
+The pig iron was shipped to the company's existing steel plants in Pittsburg, California, and Portland, Oregon.)

 Nathan Rosenblatt came to the United States from Russia at age 14, first going to Denver and then to Salt Lake City, where Fred Auerbach gave him a pushcart to sell items.
 Nathan would go to various mining towns like Alta and Park City.
 Not wanting to come back with an empty cart, he started collecting scrap metal.